mighdoll/msubtree/README.md

 the hashes of the most recent pair of commits from the main and subtree repositories referencing the identical subtree directory content.

 The sync point is used for future operations to reduce unnecessary conflicts, and to optimize unnecessary scanning.

 If files have been edited in both repositories, the sync point may not be the most recent commit in the main or subtree repositories, but `msubtree` will search for the most recent sync point it can find.

+`git-msubtree` is an extended version of the `git-subtree` script.
+The original merge based approach is used if `--rebase` is not specified.

 ## To Do
-* implement `pull --abort`
+- implement `pull --abort`
-* support `--squash` with `pull --rebase`.  (`add --rebase` squashes by default.)
+- support `--squash` with `pull --rebase`.